igor-ramazanov/binary-prediction/README.md

 If you will ask some man to randomly say zero or one for the long time and you will keep the answers, so after keeping enough count of answers next answer will can be predicted by machine learning algorithms.

-In this project use ngramms based algorithm.
+This project use ngramms based algorithm.

 While the answers keeping this algorithm build the frequency tables of ngramms with various size (tuning in code).